Clustering the Sketch: A Novel Approach to Embedding Table Compression: Introduction

-Another option is to quantize the embedding tables.
-Typically, this entails rounding each individual parameter to 4 or 8 bits.
-Other quantization methods work in many dimensions at the same time, such as Product Quantization and Residual Vector Quantization.
+Another option for managing embedding tables is quantization.
+This typically involves reducing the precision to 4 or 8 bits or using multi-dimensional methods like Product Quantization and Residual Vector Quantization, which rely on clustering (e.g., K-means) to identify representative ``code words'' for each original ID.
 (See \cite{gray1998quantization} for a survey of quantization methods.)
-These multi-dimensional methods typically rely on \emph{clustering} (like $k$-means) to find a set of representative ``code words'' to which each original ID is assigned.
-For example, vectors representing ``red'', ``orange'' and ``blue'' may be stored as simple ``dark orange'' and ``blue'' with the two first concepts pointing to the same average embedding.
+For instance, vectors representing ``red'', ``orange'', and ``blue'' may be stored as simply ``dark orange'' and ``blue'', with the first two concepts pointing to the same average embedding.
 See \cref{fig:how_it_works} for an example.
-Even in the theoretical literature on optimal vector compression, such clustering plays a crucial role \citep{indyk2022optimal}.
-All these quantization methods share one obvious drawback compared to hashing: the model is only quantized \emph{after} training, thus memory utilization \emph{during} training is unaffected.
-(Note: While it is common to do some ``finetuning'' of the model after, say, product quantization, the method remains primarily a ``post-training'' approach.)
+Clustering also plays a crucial role in the theoretical literature on vector compression \citep{indyk2022optimal}.
+However, a significant drawback of these quantization methods is that the model is only quantized \emph{after} training, leaving memory utilization \emph{during} training unaffected\footnote{Reducing the precision to 16-bit floats is often feasible during training, but this work aims for memory reductions much larger than that.}

-Recent authors have considered more advanced ways to use hashing to overcome this problem: \cite{tito2017hash,shi2020compositional,desai2022random, DBLP:journals/corr/abs-2101-11714,kang2021learning}.
-The common theme has been using multiple hash functions which allow features to take different representations with high probability, while still mapping into a small shared table of parameters.
-While these methods can work better than the hashing trick in some cases, they still fundamentally mix up completely unrelated concepts in a way that introduces large amounts of noise into the remaining machine learning model.
+Recent authors have explored more advanced uses of hashing to address this challenge: \cite{tito2017hash,shi2020compositional,desai2022random, DBLP:journals/corr/abs-2101-11714,kang2021learning}.
+A common theme is to employ multiple hash functions, enabling features to have unique representations, while still mapping into a small shared parameter table.
+Although these methods outperform the traditional Hashing Trick in certain scenarios, they still enforce random sharing of parameters between unrelated concepts, introducing substantial noise into the subsequent machine learning model has to overcome.